diasfrancisco/Web-Scraper-WEBTOON/README.md

         `----->images folder
 ```

-After creating/checking the directories, the 'scrape_image_data()' method is invoked to scrape all images found in each episode.
+After creating/checking the directories, the ```scrape_image_data()``` method is invoked to scrape all images found in each episode.
 To do this, I firstly grabbed all the 'src' attribute links.
-I then iterated through all the links, sending a get request using the 'requests' library.
+I then iterated through all the links, sending a get request using the ```requests``` library.
 Initialled, I was running into a 'Referer Denied' error but this was fixed after I sent the current episode url as the referer.
-If the webpage returned a status code of 200, the webpage content will be opened using the 'Pillow' and 'io' libraries.
+If the webpage returned a status code of 200, the webpage content will be opened using the ```Pillow``` and ```io``` libraries.
 The ```Image.open(BytesIO())``` method was then used to open the image as a bytes array.
-A path to the relevant 'images' folder is then generated and the image saved using the ```Image.save()``` function, as a JPEG, in sequential order.
+A path to the relevant ```images``` folder is then generated and the image saved using the ```Image.save()``` function, as a JPEG, in sequential order.

 Next, the previous episode button is clicked and the while loop repeats.
 However, once the loop hits episode 1, the loop ends as the previous button is not longer available and the process is repeated one last time for the last page.
 The tab is then closed and it switches over to the main tab.
 The whole process then repeats for the next webtoon.

 ## **Milestone 4: Documenting and unit testing**
 ---

+The ```unittest``` module was used to test the various methods used in my webscraper.
+The test cases were held in a seperate folder called ```tests``` within my root directory.
+These tests checked if I was getting the correct main page, if I was bypassing the age gate and if I was accepting the cookies.

 ## **Milestone 5: Scalably storing the data**
 ---
 ## **Milestone 6: Preventing re-scraping and getting more data**